1st International Workshop on Foundations and Architectures for the Agentic Web

 Showcase real-world deployments, demonstrations, or industry experiences.
 Highlight practical applications, lessons learned, and production systems implementing Agentic Web principles.

 Submissions (up to 4 pages, references included) must be formatted according to The Web Conference 2026 style (ACM template) and submitted through the EasyChair WWW2026-tracks instance (select the International Workshop on Foundations and Architectures for the Agentic Web).
+Submissions must be non-anonymous and will follow a single-blind review process.

 Invited Speakers